joshcanhelp/josh-to-11/content/post/74-facebook-group-vs-a-blog-whats-a-company-to-do.md

 wpid: 576
 ---

-# Facebook Group vs A Blog: What's a Company to Do?

 I was having a virtual conversation with a colleague last week and the topic of Facebook group pages versus blogs came up.
 She is excited to make a Facebook page to promote us and what we’re doing.
 I am excited to build a blog and push content that more people can see and interact with.
 I wanted to share this conversation because I think it’s essential to exchange ideas like this, especially ideas that pertain to experimentation and exploration.